Restricted Spatial Regression Methods: Implications for Inference: Application to Slovenia Data

 The data was collected from 1995 to 2001 for each of the 194 municipalities in Slovenia.
 A full description of the data is available in \citet{hodges2016richly}.
 The response variable $\Y$ is defined so that $y_i$ is the observed count of stomach cancer cases for the $ith$ municipality.
 We will let $E_i$ be the expected count of stomach cancer cases and $\X = [x_1, \ldots, x_{194}]$ be the vector of standardized socioeconomic scores for the municipalities \citep[see,][for a description]{Hodges2}.
 We consider five Poisson models for this model: 1) the non-spatial, 2) the RHZ model, 3) the HH model with all the attractive eigenvectors chosen, 4) the HH model with $q=19$, and 5) the ICAR model.
-In other words, we assume that conditional on $\W_i$, $y_i \overset{ind}{\sim} \textrm{Poisson}(\lambda_i)$.
+In other words, we assume that the $y_i$ are conditionally independent Poisson random variables with rate parameter $\lambda_i$.
 For the non-spatial model, $\log(\lambda_i) = \log(E_i) + \beta_0 + x_i \betax$.
-The RHZ model and the HH models are of the form: $\lambda_i = \log(E_i) +\beta_0 + x_i \betax + \W_i \bm{\delta}$.
+The RHZ model and the HH models are of the form: $\textrm{log}(\lambda_i) = \log(E_i) +\beta_0 + x_i \betax + \left( \W \bm{\delta} \right)_i$.
 The details of the choices of $\W$ and the prior for $\bm{\delta}$ are given in \cref{RHZdetails}.
-The ICAR model takes the form $\lambda_i = \log(E_i) + x_i \betax + \bm{\delta}_i$ where $\bm{\delta}$ is assumed to have the ICAR prior.
-For all models, a normal prior is given to the regression coefficients and $\s$ is given a gamma prior with shape and scale, respectively, .01 and 100.
+The ICAR model takes the form $\textrm{log}(\lambda_i) = \log(E_i) + x_i \betax + \bm{\delta}_i$ where $\bm{\delta}$ is assumed to have the ICAR prior.
+For all models, a normal prior with mean $\bm{0}$ and standard deviation 1,000 is given to the regression coefficients and $\s$ is given a gamma prior with shape and scale, respectively, .01 and 100.

 \parbox{\textwidth}{ }